 Under the terms of the Amended Advisory Agreement that went into effect on February 1, 2013, we no longer reimburse our Adviser for our pro-rata share of its payroll, benefits and overhead expenses.
 Instead, we pay an annual base management fee during 2013 equal to 1.0% of our total stockholders' equity, less the recorded value of any preferred stock we may issue and, for 2013 only, any uninvested cash proceeds of the IPO, which we refer to as our adjusted stockholders' equity.
-We will also pay an additional incentive fee based on Funds from Operation ("FFO") before giving effect to any incentive fee ("Pre-incentive fee FFO").
 Beginning in 2014, we will pay an annual base management fee equal to 2.0% of our adjusted total stockholders' equity, which will no longer exclude any uninvested cash proceeds of the IPO, and an additional incentive fee based on our pre-incentive fee FFO.
-For the two months ended March 31, 2013, in which the Amended Advisory Agreement was in effect, we recorded a base management fee of \$12,958.